print "hi", then prompt

 you to express otherwise complex ideas very elegantly.

-Exercise: read the vim
+Exercise: read the vim normal mode grammar.

-also has a reasonably sophisticated plugin system; for example,
+vim also has a reasonably sophisticated plugin system; for example,

 used for spreadsheets, pdf creation, website authoring, programming in